You let an app run in the background, share bandwidth you’re not using anyway, and get crypto in return. Zero effort after setup.

 How do you get paid?

-A serious warning: there are scammers posing as Grass and announcing fake airdrops to empty your crypto wallet.
-Verify any communication about airdrops exclusively on the official website and their official social media accounts.
+Something I’ve seen going around that really matters: there are scammers posing as Grass and announcing fake airdrops to empty crypto wallets.
+Don’t follow any source other than the official website and their official social media accounts.

 How much money can you make with Grass?